Open Accessibility Menu

 Dr. Spears wants to help women see the bigger picture of their health.
 "There are many screening tests and immunizations that can really help.
 However, the personal choices are very important.
 I often have to help people see the forest for the trees.
 For example, a woman might come to the office terrified of a particular cancer but she smokes.
 I can help her quit smoking, which will dramatically decrease her risk of many types of cancers.
 Not smoking is so critically important to the prevention of disease and the maintenance of overall health."

-Dr. Spears recently moved her practice from St. Luke's Chequamegon Clinic in Ashland, Wisconsin, to St. Luke's P.S.
+Dr. Spears recently moved her practice from Aspirus St. Luke's Chequamegon Clinic in Ashland, Wisconsin, to Aspirus St. Luke's P.S.
 Rudie Medical Clinic in downtown Duluth.
 She enjoys helping patients make the changes that help them meet their health goals.
 "Women constantly put other people first," she says.
 "If you want to take good care of your family, you need to eat well, sleep well and get enough exercise.
 If you don't, you won't be able to take care of the people you care about most.
 When you have your annual visit with your physician, we can talk about your priorities and help you make the right choices for your health.
 There's nothing in medicine as powerful as what you do for yourself."